Locations:

 Where are granulocytes located?

-Granulocytes form in the bone marrow and release into the bloodstream when necessary.
+Granulocytes form in your bone marrow and enter your bloodstream when necessary.

 Advertisement